Who Is This

 REMEMBER: Spreadsheet Gurus are always asking the question, “Is there a better, faster, more accurate way to do this?”

 Below are a few awards this website has earned recently.

 The Guru Newsletter

-Using an RSS feed reader is a great way to keep track of all the new articles that are posted to any website you frequently visit without having to actually go out visit that site.
-I recommend either using Feedly or Digg Reader as they are both great readers (I currently use Feedly).
+Using an RSS feed reader is a great way to keep track of all the new articles that are posted to any website you frequently visit without having to actually go out to that site.
+My preferred reader at the moment is Feedly.

 My Promise & What I Ask Of You